edvin/tornadofx-guide/part2/Config Settings and State.md

 If the result is true, we update the username and password in the config object and calls save on it.
 Finally, we call `showMainScreen` which could hide the login screen and show the main screen of the application.

-_Please not that the example is not a best practise for storing sensitive data, it merely illustrates how you can use the config object._
+_Please not that the example is not a best practice for storing sensitive data, it merely illustrates how you can use the config object._

 ## Data types and default values

 `config` also supports other data types.
-It is a nice practise to wrap multiple operations on the config object in a `with` block.
+It is a nice practice to wrap multiple operations on the config object in a `with` block.

 ```kotlin
 // Assign to x, default to 50.0